 Accidentally, as for a joke, few elements thrown together create harmonised landscape of Iceland.
 A green, lush meadow at the foot of volcanic ash hills with three sheep minding their own business.
 Two black sheep make this scene less idyllic and more wicked.

 There was a Pride Parade in Reykjavik, different from the other pride parades I’ve seen.
 It was more of a Picnic, friends, families and children – all together.
 I think the difference is in the fact, that Iceland has done the job.
 Icelanders don’t talk about equality.
 They are equal.
-The parade is a great occasion to celebrate and be together, but no slogans need to be scanned.
-They also opened Dunkin’ Donuts that day.
+The parade is a great occasion to celebrate and be together, but no slogans need to be shouted out loud.
+They also opened Dunkin’ Donuts that very day.

-And outside the town and cities, sheep continue to graze, water continue to flow…
+And, outside towns and cities, sheep continue to graze, water continues to flow…

 …a little geyser keeps steaming…